galpt/copilot-agent-modes/README.md

 4. **Follow the workflow** outlined in the prompt for consistent, spec-driven development

+> [!NOTE]
-> **Note:** Version 1.0 represents the first iteration of these spec-driven prompts.
+> Version 1.0 represents the first iteration of these spec-driven prompts.
 Future versions (v2.0+) will include improvements and refinements based on real-world usage.

----

-## Contributing

-Improvements are welcome.
-Please keep PRs focused on:
-- Clarity and practical utility
-- Software engineering best practices
-- Avoiding novelty language or hype

-The goal is pragmatic, spec-first prompts that help developers build better software.

----

-## License
+# License

 These files are provided as-is, with no warranty.
 Use them however you'd like, responsibly.